Skip to content ↓

 Our Geography curriculum is knowledge rich.
 This means the knowledge children will gain has been carefully specified, ordered coherently and builds over time.
 As children work through our geography curriculum they will know more, understand more about the world around them.
 A good geographical understanding relies on firm foundations of knowledge and skills.
 The skills our curriculum develops, like the knowledge, are specified, ordered coherently and progress over time.
 This curriculum structure helps pupils to deepen their understanding of physical and human geographical processes, fostering curiosity and fascination for the world we live in.

 Approaching primary geography with a knowledge rich focus means that the knowledge children will be taught has been identified, in each year group, in each unit and in each lesson.
 As children work through the curriculum they will know more and understand more about their local area, the UK, Europe and the World.
-This rigorous approach, leaves nothing to chance, building geographical knowledge and understanding in a way that builds on children’s prior knowledge, allowing them to make meaningful connections and gain an understanding of how our world is connected.
+This rigorous approach, leaves nothing to chance, building geographical knowledge and understanding in a way that builds on children’s prior knowledge, allowing them to lay meaningful foundations to begin to gain an understanding of how our world is connected, which the build on further as they move to their Junior schools, with our curriculum planned to feed into theirs.

 Conceptual understanding is at the heart of our curriculum.
 Children will learn about key geographical concepts such as place, space, the environment and interconnection.
 Over time, working through an essential process of elaboration, children will add to their conceptual understanding with many examples of geographical knowledge in context.
 Children will become more skilled at answering questions such as; what is it like to live in this place?
 What are the challenges of this environment?
 How have people changed this landscape over time?
 Children will gain an understanding of what geographers do, what they look for and what they may say about a place.

-Each year our geography curriculum begins with a ‘Spatial Sense’ unit that explicitly teaches geographical skills such as locating places on a map, positioning items on a map, using symbols in a key, interpreting scale, reading climate graphs, identifying locations using co-ordinates, interpreting population data, identifying elevation on relief maps and more.
-The spatial sense units for each year group are positioned at the beginning of the year to explicitly teach skills which will then be used in context throughout the rest of the year as children apply those skills to learn more about people, places and the environment.
+Each year our geography curriculum begins with a ‘Spatial Sense’ unit that explicitly teaches geographical skills such as locating places on a map, positioning items on a map and using symbols in a key.
+The spatial sense units for each year are positioned at the beginning of the year to explicitly teach skills which will then be used in context throughout the rest of the year as children apply those skills to learn more about people, places and the environment.

 Every year children will study one unit of British geography.
 As with the rest of the geography curriculum, children’s knowledge and understanding of British geography builds incrementally from year to year.
-In year two, children will study a unit of European geography that contrasts and lays the foundation for study of climate, trade, industry, landmarks, physical features and contrasting environments as they progress through their junior years.
+In cycle 2, children will study a unit of European geography that contrasts and lays the foundation for study of climate, trade, industry, landmarks, physical features and contrasting environments as they progress through their junior years at the schools we feed in to.
 Alongside their study of the UK and Europe, children will extend their knowledge beyond these regions to study world geography.

 Our geography curriculum equips pupils with knowledge about diverse places, people and environments.
 We have seen that arming children with powerful knowledge about the world around them helps them to develop a love for the subject of geography, and also recognise their own role in becoming a responsible global citizen.